-6.0 TOTUR-MARKED ASSIGNMENT
+5.0.
+TUTOR-MARKED ASSIGNMENTS

-- 1. Define the following properties of laser light: - a) Monochromaticity
+- 1. Define the following properties of laser light:

+- 1. Monochromaticity

+- 2. Directionality

+- 3. Coherence

+- 2. Define the following terms or phrases related to lasing action:

+- (a) Atomic ground state

+- (b)Excited atomic state

+- (c)Population inversion

+- (d)Wavelength

+- (e)Photon

-- b) Directionality - c) Coherence - Define the following terms or phrases related to lasing action: (a) Atomic ground state (b)Excited atomic state (c) Population inversion (d) Wavelength (e) Photon - 3.
-Describe stimulated emission with the aid of a diagram. - 4.
-Draw and label a diagram that illustrates the four elements of a laser. - 5.
-What are the three main components of laser? - 6.
-Population inversion is an indispensable prerequisite for laser action.
+- 4. Describe stimulated emission with the aid of a diagram.

+- 5. Draw and label a diagram that illustrates the four elements of a laser.

+- 6. State the purpose of each element of a laser, using the concepts of stimulated emission and population inversion, and the principle of feedback.

+- 7. Population inversion is an indispensable prerequisite for laser action.
 Give a brief discussion on this statement.

-http://utopia.cord.org/cm/leot/course01\mod01/mod01-01frame.htm

-- Ogunsipe, A.O., "Photophysical and Photochemical Studies on Nontransition Metal Phthalocyanone Derivatives", Ph.D thesis, Rhodes University, 2004. - N.J.
-Turro, J.C.
-Scaiano, Ramamurthy V. Modern Molecular Photochemistry of Organic Molecules.
-University Science Books, California USA.
-2010. - R.C.
-Evans, P. Douglas, H.D.
-Burrow.
-Applied Photochemistry.
-Springer; India.
-2013.
+- 1. http://utopia.cord.org/cm/leot/course01_mod01/mod01-01frame.htm - 2.
+Ogunsipe, A.O., "Photophysical and Photochemical Studies on Non-transition Metal Phthalocyanone Derivatives", Ph.D thesis, Rhodes University, 2004.
+UNIT 6 - PHOTOCHEMICAL REACTIONS

-UNIT 2 PHOTOCHEMICAL REACTIONS

 A photochemical reaction is a chemical reaction that is induced by light.
 Photochemical reactions are valuable in organic and inorganic chemistry because they proceed differently from thermal reactions.
 Photochemical reactions involve electronic reorganization initiated by electromagnetic radiation.
-The reactions are several orders of magnitude faster than thermal reactions; reactions as fast as $10^{-9}$ seconds and associated processes as fast as $10^{-15}$ seconds are often observed.
+The reactions are several orders of magnitude faster than thermal reactions; reactions as fast as 10-9 seconds and associated processes as fast as 10-15 seconds are often observed.
 The light required for a photochemical reaction may come from many sources.
 Giacomo Ciamician, regarded as the "father of organic photochemistry", used sunlight for much of his research at the University of Bologna in the early 1900's.
 Depending on the compounds being studied and the information being sought, bright incandescent lamps (chiefly infrared and visible light), low, medium and high pressure mercury lamps (185 - 255 nm, 255 -1000 nm & 220 -1400 nm respectively), high intensity flash sources and lasers have all been used.